 These sessions have been received very positively by the Committee in enabling a deeper insight into the risk management process, but also and particularly, the detail of the main strategic / corporate risks being managed by the Council's Senior Management Team.
-The development of the new approach to risk management and how this is presented to the Committee is seen as welcomed and significant improvement.
-The attendance of the relevant Executive Directors at every meeting has also raised the profile of the Committee.
+The development of the new approach to risk management and how this is presented to the Committee has been welcomed and viewed as a significant improvement.
+The attendance of the relevant Executive Directors at every meeting continues to raise the profile of the Committee.